 Agastache Best In Show Collection

-Our Agastache Best In Show collection includes our favorite varieties for 2017.
+Our Agastache Best In Show collection includes our favorite varieties for 2018.
 With so many varieties of colorful Agastache plants, you'll invite hummingbirds to your garden from early summer through fall.
-This collection includes a choice of one or three plants each of Agastache cana, Agastache rupestris, Agastache aurantiaca Apricot Sprite, Agastache rupestris Glowing Embers and Agastache Blue Boa
+This collection includes a choice of one or three plants each of Agastache Red Happiness, Agastache rupestris, Agastache aurantiaca Apricot Sprite, Agastache rupestris Glowing Embers and Agastache Blue Fortune

 *We reserve the right to substitute a similar Agastache plant.
 These plants do best in full sun.
 Because of their fragrant foliage, these plants are highly resistant to deer and rabbits.